Dental Office New Patient Calls With Conversion

 Ask another question.
 “Jack, do you have a tooth bothering you today?
 Are you calling with any pain or discomfort right now?”
 Let your new patient know you are concerned about anything that might be troubling them.

-Are There Any Urgent Needs?
+Any Urgent Dental Needs?

 Notice we still haven’t fully stepped into the insurance question yet.
 It is not a stall tactic, by any means.
 The idea is to make the priority the patient.
 Their dental concerns come before any financial or insurance discussion takes place.
 Create a bond immediately.